Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Mean-field theory

 with the explicit expression

 Equilibrium FFLO states satisfy $S\left(t_{\textrm{AM}},{\bf q},\Delta\right)=0$, which is also known as the gap equation.
-In the following, this gap equation is utilized to find the phase boundary between N and FFLO SF phase.
+In the following, this gap equation is utilized to find the phase boundary between normal and FFLO phase.
 We note that, $S(t_{\textrm{AM}},{\bf q},\Delta)$ can alternatively be understood as the inverse vertex function (i.e., the Cooper-pair propagator in the normal state with frequency $\omega=\Delta$) in the ladder approximation \cite{Sheehy2015,Hu2025-2}.
-Therefore, the condition $S(t_{\textrm{AM}},{\bf q},0)=0$ is precisely the well-known Thouless criterion for the onset of the N to SF phase transition.
+Therefore, the condition $S(t_{\textrm{AM}},{\bf q},0)=0$ is precisely the well-known Thouless criterion for the onset of the normal to SF phase transition.